-The program of Anim’est includes six competitive sections: international feature film, international short film, Romanian film, student film, video and Minimest.
+The program of Anim’est includes six competitive sections: international feature film, international short film, Romanian film, student film, video, and Minimise.

 Visit Romania While Experiencing the Top-rated Events and Festivals

-As you can see, Romania has a lot to offer when it comes to events and festivals in general and we’ve only included the major ones which will be happening in 2018.
+As you can see, Romania has a lot to offer when it comes to events and festivals in general.

 Aside from these events, this country has plenty of tourist attractions you can visit during your trip.
 Whether you’ll have three days to visit or a week, it’s important to take advantage of everything Bucharest or other major cities have to offer.

 Want help discovering the treasures of Romania and experiencing it to the fullest?
 Then book one of our tours and say goodbye to being stressed about planning what to see.
 Don’t hesitate to contact us at 40 735 525 710 if you have any questions.